AndyObtiva/glimmer-dsl-gtk/README.md

 ## Usage

-Require the library and mixing the `Glimmer` module to utilize the Glimmer GUI DSL for GTK:
+Require the library and mixin the `Glimmer` module to utilize the Glimmer GUI DSL for GTK:

 ```ruby
 require 'glimmer-dsl-gtk'